Instagram

 It is said to have been used by the invading Danes and the Normans to carry stone to build Lincoln Cathedral in the 11th century.
 The canal was revamped under King Henry I in 1121 but then fell into disrepair and silted up until, by the 17th century, it was virtually impassable.
 In 1744 a proper channel was restored and maintained and the canal has remained navigable ever since.

-2) The longest canal tunnel in the UK runs for more than 5000 metres – or 3.5 miles
+2. The longest canal tunnel in the UK runs for more than 5000 metres – or 3.5 miles

 The Standedge Tunnel on the Huddersfield Narrow Canal is the longest, deepest and highest canal tunnel in Britain.
-Built over 16 years from 1794 to 1811, it stands at 196 metres above sea level, at a depth of 194 metres underneath the Pennines.
+Built over 16 years from 1794 to 1811, it stands at 196 metres above sea level, at a depth of 194 metres beneath the Pennines.
 The canal was closed to traffic in 1943 and re-opened in May 2001.
-Moor up during your canal boat holiday and learn more about this 19th century wonder of engineering at the Standedge Tunnel and Visitor Centre.
+You can learn more about this 19th century wonder of engineering at the Standedge Tunnel Visitor Centre.

-3) Britain’s longest aqueduct extends more than 300 metres – or 1000 ft
+3. Britain’s longest aqueduct extends more than 300 metres – or 1000 ft

 Deservedly described as the jewel in the crown of Britain’s canals, the awe-inspiring Pontcysyllte Aqueduct carries narrowboats on the Llangollen Canal at a soaring 38 metres – 126 ft – above the River Dee, offering stunning views of the valley and surrounding hills.
 Designated a UNESCO World Heritage Site in 1999, the 18-arch aqueduct was designed by legendary civil engineer Thomas Telford and built between 1795 and 1805.